ssciwr/Python-best-practices-course/slides/ssc-pbp-course-prerequisites.typ

   gh --version
   gh student --help
   gh auth status
+  gh api user --jq .login
   ```

-  If `python` works but `python3` does not, use the command that points to
-  Python 3.11 or newer.
+  If `python` works but `python3` does not, use the command that points to Python 3.11 or newer.
 ]

 #slide(title: "Verify on Windows PowerShell")[